Budgerigar (Parakeet)

 Avian Vet Care Recommendation

 Budgies are masters at hiding illness.
 By the time symptoms are obvious, the condition may be serious.
-Find an avian-certified veterinarian and schedule annual wellness exam (AAHA Preventive Healthcare Guidelines)s.
+Find an avian-certified veterinarian and schedule annual wellness exam (AAHA Preventive Healthcare Guidelines.
 Consider pet insurance to help cover unexpected vet costs.

 Training & Socialization

-Budgies are highly trainable with patience and consistency:
+Budgies are highly trainable with patience and consistency: Understanding how this applies specifically to Budgerigar helps you avoid common pitfalls.

 - Hand Taming: Start with sitting quietly near the cage, then progress to hand-feeding treats